GPS-GmbH/docs/user/settings/import-certificate.md

 ---
 # Import Certificate

-Web browsers use Secure Sockets Layer ([SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security)) or Transport Layer Security ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)), to encrypt traffic between Client Systems and Server Computers to protect the confidential data or to prove the page's authenticity.
-The entity that issued the Certificate known as \`Certificate Authority´(CA) and the Certificate must also be trusted by the web browser, which involves installing the issuer Certificate so the browser knows that issuer is valid and reliable.
+Web browsers use Secure Sockets Layer ([SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security)) or Transport Layer Security ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)), to encrypt traffic between Client Systems and Server Computers to protect the confidential data or to prove the web page's authenticity.
+The entity that issue the Certificate is known as \`Certificate Authority´(CA) and the Certificate must also be trusted by the web browser, which involves installing the issuer Certificate so the browser knows that issuer is valid and reliable.

-These issued Certificates are included in the trust centres of Operating Systems (Microsoft Windows 10, Apple's OSX, Android, iOS, ....) or in the Certificate management of the browser, like Firefox.
+These issued Certificates are included in the trust centres of Operating Systems (Microsoft Windows OS, Apple's OSX, Android, iOS, iPadOS....) or in the Certificate management of the browser, like Firefox.

-As the local area devices are not reachable by a global URL or URN - like google.com, there is no chance to anchor trust in the Certificates of these devices.
+As the local area network devices are not reachable by a global [URL](https://en.wikipedia.org/wiki/URL "URL") or [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name "URN") - like google.com, there is no chance to anchor trust in the Certificates of these devices.
 When the customer tries to load the Web page of such a device via https, this leads to the warning dialog of the browser.

 There are three options, to get around this warning dialog: